 SELENIUM

 Selenium is found in trace quantities in many household tap water supplies.
 This mineral plays an important antioxidant role in our bodies.
+But how?

 It helps protect our cells and shield them from oxidative damage.
 It is also involved in the operation of the reproductive system, DNA synthesis, and thyroid hormone metabolism.